-- 21. Subject Matter.
-The Problem in the Twenty Eighth (2020-2021) Moot involves a controversy arising out of an international sale of goods subject to the United Nations Convention on Contracts for the International Sale of Goods (CISG). - 22.
-Dispute Settlement.
-The controversy is before an arbitral tribunal pursuant to the Swiss Arbitration Rules.
+- Subject Matter.
+The Problem in the Thirtieth (2022-2023) Moot involves a 21 controversy arising out of an international sale of goods subject to the United Nations Convention on Contracts for the International Sale of Goods (CISG). - Dispute Settlement.
+The controversy is before an arbitral tribunal pursuant to the 22. arbitration rules of the Permanent Court of Arbitration ("PCA Rules").
 The parties have agreed that the arbitration will be held in Vindobona, Danubia.
 Danubia has enacted the UNCITRAL Model Law on International Commercial Arbitration (Model Law) with the 2006 amendments.
 Danubia, Equatoriana, Mediterraneo and Oceania, the four states that are, or may be, involved are party to the Convention on the Recognition and Enforcement of Foreign Arbitral Awards (New York Convention). - 23.
 The Arbitration.
-By the time the Twenty Eighth Moot begins, the claimant has filed its request for arbitration, the respondent has filed its statement of defense as well as an additional request and the arbitral tribunal has been appointed.
+By the time the Thirtieth Moot begins, the claimant has filed its request for arbitration, the respondent has filed its statement of defense as well as an additional request and the arbitral tribunal has been appointed.
 The Problem will consist of the statements of claim and defense and the additional request with their exhibits, any orders of the arbitral tribunal issued prior to the date on which the Problem is distributed, and the clarifications described below.
 The Moot involves writing memoranda and oral arguments in support of the positions of the claimant and respondent. - 24.
 Distribution.
-The Problem will be distributed on Friday, 9 October 2020, by posting on the Moot's Website.
+The Problem will be distributed on Friday, 7 October 2022, by posting on the Moot's Website.
 The URL for the Moot is www.vismoot.org.